 - Proof of English language proficiency, if required

 To find an advisor, explore the department of mechanical engineering's faculty and staff page and contact a faculty member whose research interests align with your own.
 Please note that your proposed advisor must hold a PhD or equivalent and be a member of the Faculty of Graduate Studies (typically includes academic staff holding a rank of assistant professor or above).
+Both the M.Eng. and M.Sc. program require an advisor.

 Please read the Faculty of Graduate Studies online application instructions before beginning your application.